muratk3n/thirdwave/en/README.md

 market".
 Glib bullshit accompanied by technobabbling drama covering up for lack of left-courage while trying to look TV-suave..
-The strength of this junk gave rise to *The West Wing*, taking place around drama-infused boomer morons passing eachother papers while accomplishing nothing.
+The strength of this junk gave rise to *The West Wing*, taking place around drama-infused boomer passing eachother papers while accomplishing nothing.

 "Clinton came face to face with the ideological power surrounding deficit reduction at a January 7, 1993, meeting at the governor’s